Jufg/Chat-App-ETH/docs/application-docs/README.md

 *Figure 4: Server communication in the application shown in simplified form*

-As shown in _figure 4_, the React.js server communicates with the database, which in this case is represented by _Google Firebase_.
+As shown in _Figure 4_, the React.js server communicates with the database, which in this case is represented by _Google Firebase_.
 To enable users to store their Ether securely and still use it in a web application, the Metamask extension is available for the browser.
 Metamask forms an Ethereum wallet integrated in the browser, with which applications can communicate via the web3.js API.
 This means the application can perform transactions on the Ethereum network with